emyu10/bit-mic/Java Programming/Revision.md

 ### Method
 - A function in Java is called a method because any function in Java belongs to some object of a class or the class itself.
 - A set of statements which is enclosed in a block.
 - A method has a return type.
-A method with no return type show be defined as void.
+A method with no return type should be defined as void.
 - A method can accept 0 or more arguments as data that the method need to do it's function.
 - Syntax:
     ```